 I basically think of a smoker like a giant, outdoor and more masculine version of a slow cooker.

 You set your turkey out there and just make sure your temperature is set and then you just leave it alone while it smokes.
 When using an electric smoked, your smoked turkey cooking time will be around 3 ½ to 4 ½ hours for a 12-15 pound bird.

-To cook an amazing smoked turkey, you want to start the day before by brining the turkey overnight in a brine made of water, salt, sugar, peppercorns and allspice.
+To cook an amazing smoked turkey, you want to start the day before by brining the turkey overnight in a brine made of water, salt, sugar, peppercorns, allspice, fresh herbs, and orange peel.
 Brining keeps the turkey from drying out during the smoking process.
-We just use a large, 5-gallon plastic bucket and cover the brining bird with ice to keep the temperature cold and safe overnight.
+For a more in-depth description of the brine recipe, and why brining is important, take a look at my Turkey Brine Recipe post.

 Then the next day, you will want to pull your turkey out of the brine, pat it off well so that the skin is dry, and rub it with oil.
 Then the bird gets stuffed with aromatics like fresh herbs, apple and onion before you truss it and take it out to your smoker.

 2 ½ hours later the thickest part of the thigh should read 170-180 degrees on an instant-red meat thermometer and everybody will be absolutely drooling over the unbelievable smells coming from the smoker.
 It's almost painful to wait 20 minutes before carving into it.

 When it's Thanksgiving, I think it's fun to go all out and garnish your serving platter with extra herbs or fresh cranberries, just to make things look fancy.
 But this turkey is so good that you won't want to wait for Thanksgiving to come around each year to cook a turkey.
 We certainly don't.
 And the leftovers are perfect for pot pie, sandwiches, or just reheated along with all your other sides the next day for a repeat meal that often tastes even better than the first one (cuz, you know, all the work and clean-up has been done already and you just have to reheat everything!).

 I realize that not everyone has a smoker, but could not possibly help sharing our favorite Thanksgiving turkey recipe this year in case anybody has been on the fence about getting a smoker or has one but has never tried smoking a whole turkey on it before.
 It really is so, so easy!

 Also, if you are still contemplating your pie menu for Thanksgiving Day dessert, check out my Homemade Blackberry Pie or Paul's favorite Old-Fashioned Banana Cream Pie.
 Or change things up this year with a Salted Caramel Apple Pie instead of a traditional plain one!